Kazark/timeline/README.md

 # Timeline

-At the moment, a timeline of the Puritan era.
+At the moment, a timeline of (Western) church history.

+# Navigation

+Move left with <kbd>H</kbd> or <kbd>LEFT ARROW</kbd>, and right with
+<kbd>L</kbd> or <kbd>RIGHT ARROW</kbd>.
+To move faster, hold down the shift key
+as well.

 ## Development

-Start local server in root directory:
+Start local server in root directory with Python 2:

+    npm run serve

+or

-    python -m SimpleHTTPServer 5000  (or `npm run server`)
+    python -m SimpleHTTPServer 5000

+Start local server in root directory with Python 3:

+    npm run serv3

+or

+    python3 -m http.server 5000

 Build project: